 ADB-Nauru Partnership Strategy

-ADB’s Pacific Approach 2010-2014, approved in November 2009 and adopted as the country partnership strategy for Nauru, includes a focus on strengthening public sector management.
-Energy is another key operational priority under the Pacific Approach.
-In addition, ADB is supporting the implementation of Nauru’s NSDS, 2005-2025, which also emphasizes these areas.
-A key economic priority under the NSDS is to improve public sector management and the use of the country’s scarce remaining resources.
-The development of better utility services, including energy, is also a priority under the NSDS.
+ADB is supporting the implementation of Nauru’s NSDS, 2005-2025.
+A key economic priority under the NSDS is to improve public sector management and the use of the country’s remaining scarce natural resources.
+The development of better utility services, including energy, and the provision of enhanced infrastructure services, are also priorities.